midlantica/LovelyBunchOfCoconuts/content/quotes/in-matters-of-conscience-the-law-of-the-majority-has-no-place.md

 ---
-title: "In matters of conscience, the law of the majority has no place"
+title: 'In matters of conscience, the law of the majority has no place'
 ---

 ## "In matters of conscience, the law of the majority has no place."